 What is the best way to get in touch with Dr. Sheehan?
 The Patient Fusion Portal is definitely the best way to get me quickly during office hours.
 It also can save a lot of time dealing with “phone tag”.

 Can I text Dr. Sheehan if I am having an emergency?
-Please do not text for those kinds of things.
-Myself and my assistant, Jenny, frequently use text messaging to quickly communicate with people about appointments and refills, but this system is not checked after office hours so I would hate for any emergency to be missed.
-The best way to handle an emergency situation is to call 512-710-1200 and leave a message or use the Patient Fusion Portal and always proceed to the nearest emergency room if the emergency involves a serious reaction to a medication or thoughts of harming oneself or others.
+Texting is an option.
+Myself and my assistant, Jenny, frequently use text messaging to quickly communicate with people about appointments and refills and can be a great way to easily get in touch.
+As with all of our modes of communication (phone, Patient Fusion portal, email) they are not checked as frequently after office hours.
+Always reach out to Dr. Sheehan when you are having an emergency but proceed to the nearest emergency room if the emergency involves a serious reaction to a medication or thoughts of harming oneself or others.